-The ransomware payloads used in this part of the report were known files from all of the families listed in Hackers vs. Targets on page 9.
+The ransomware payloads used in this part of the report were known files from all of the families listed in Attack Details on page 8.

 This test shows a product's ability to track the movement of the attacker through the entire attack chain.
 We disable the product's protection features and rely on its detection mode for this part of the test.
 The results demonstrate how incident response teams can use the product to gain visibility on ransomware attacks.